 Post-market review of antigen and rapid antigen tests

-The TGA is reviewing all laboratory antigen and Rapid Antigen Tests (RATs) included in the ARTG.
+The TGA has reviewed all laboratory antigen and Rapid Antigen Tests (RATs) included in the ARTG.
 This includes point-of-care and self-tests.

-The TGA is reviewing all COVID-19-specific laboratory antigen tests and rapid antigen tests (RATs), including point-of-care and self-tests, included in the Australian Register of Therapeutic Goods (ARTG).
-The purpose of the review is to determine if tests have been impacted by the current known variants of SARS-CoV-2, with ongoing activity to assess their ability to detect emerging variants.
+The TGA has reviewed all COVID-19-specific laboratory antigen tests and rapid antigen tests (RATs), including point-of-care and self-tests, included in the Australian Register of Therapeutic Goods (ARTG).
+The purpose of the review was to determine if tests have been impacted by the current known variants of SARS-CoV-2, and to ensure the manufacturer has implemented ongoing post-market surveillance to assess their ability to detect emerging variants.

-The post-market review includes laboratory testing of all point of care (PoCT) and self-test RATs included in the ARTG to validate their performance in detecting the Delta and Omicron variants (and other emerging variants of concern).
+As part of the review, laboratory testing of all point of care (PoCT) and self-test RATs included in the ARTG was undertaken to validate their performance in detecting the Delta and Omicron variants.

 A variant of the virus arises from mutations in the SARS-CoV-2 virus of the genome and may alter the structure of the expressed viral protein.
 As a result, test kits may no longer be able to sensitively detect the virus, leading to false negative results.